 The Planning Commission and staff worked on this issue for over two years.
-We have held ten work sessions and three public hearings.
+The process included ten work sessions and three public hearings.
 Two bulk mailings were sent to notify interested parties: one included 275 addresses and the other 350.
-Our efforts have also been covered by the local news media.
+Our efforts were also covered by the local news media.
 Many citizens did not want the County to allow short-term rentals under any circumstances.
 Many others wanted short-term rentals to be allowed without limitations.
 The County developed these regulations as a way to balance the needs and rights of property owners with the protection of established neighborhoods.

 Q: Does my home qualify for short-term rentals?

-Q: Will I need a conditional use permit to operate a short-term rental?
+Q: Do I need a conditional use permit to offer my home for short-term rental?

-A: A conditional use permit from the Board of Zoning Appeals would be required for any of the following:
+A: A conditional use permit from the Board of Zoning Appeals is required for any of the following:

-- Any unhosted stays (property owner not at home during the rental)
+- Unhosted stays (property owner not at home during the rental)

-- More than 6 guests at any time
+- More than 6 guests at a time

 - Property with less than 80 feet of street frontage